Published or Revised November 18, 2014

 - Workforce students should see their advisor.
-Other students should go to the Counseling/Advising office.
-Students who are TSI-complete can register online.
+Other students should go to the Advising/Counseling office.
+Students who are TSI-complete can register online after their first semester.
 New students should start in the Admissions Office.
-Each semester's registration dates for both line and arena registration are announced on this Web site in advance.
+Each semester's registration dates for early, online and on-campus registration are announced on this website in advance.

 - Who can answer other admission/registration questions?

 - Contact the Admissions Office on the Paris campus at 903.782.0425 or 1.800.232.5804.
 Contact the Greenville campus at 903.454.9333 or the Sulphur Springs campus at 903.885.1232.
 You may also contact the Admissions Office by email using this form.

 - Can I register online?